 Remitly was founded in 2011 by CEO Matt Oppenheimer (previously running online banking for Barclays Bank in Kenya), Shivaas Gulati (an IT engineer) and COO Josh Hug.

 According to the World Bank, there is a strong growth trend for international remittances, so there's always a demand for companies offering this service.

-The problem is that that sending money overseas using a bank often results in huge fees and poor exchange rates.
-Remitly, however, offers customers the option to transfer money online, while paying lower fees and often receiving a more favourable exchange rate.
+The problem is that sending money overseas using a bank often results in enormous fees and poor exchange rates.
+Remitly offers customers the option to transfer money online while paying lower fees and often receiving a more favourable exchange rate.